johnverbiest/Blog/_posts/2019-05-13-static-code-analysis-with-ndepend.md

 that are moving in the wrong direction, but are not that bad (yet).

 In the top right corner you will find the "Zone of Uselessness".
-Assemblies ending up here are abstractions that are not very usefull like an assembly of all kinds of interfaces but those interfaces are used in only one other assembly.
+Assemblies ending up here are abstractions that are not very usefull.
+For example assembly with all kinds of interfaces but those interfaces are used in only one other assembly.

 The bottom right corner is the worst place to find your assembly in.
 The "Zone of Pain" is the place where you have code that is referenced a lot, but are all implementations instead of abstractions.
 The zone of pain is the place you find yourself fixing a bug because of a code change you did not expect to affect that many things.

+The main thing you are measuring here is if your software depends on interfaces in stead of implementations.
+Having this balance in order makes your life a lot easier.

 ## Coupling & Cohesion
 When designing software, you should take the following into account: